mrola/blacklist_overlap_test/README.md

 The blacklist overlap test provides a measure on the degree to which one feed is contained within some other feed.
 It is a metric that may be used to exclude blacklist feeds that is already contained in other feeds.

 ## Purpose
 The purpose of this Jupyter notebook is to provide a measure on the degree to which blacklists overlap in terms of IPv4 entries.
 The notebook extract IPv4 addresses from public and private blacklists and then provides a barchart showing sizes per blacklist and a heatmap showing the degree of overlap between the blacklists.
+The notebook also supports importing blacklists from the local filesystem.

+Names of feeds or local files to be imported are all set within the notebook.
+There are no assumption on the formats of these files, the notebook simply uses a regexp to search for IPv4 addresses line by line.

 ### Plots
 The notebook outputs two plots, one that shows blacklist feed sizes and one that shows the actual overlap between feeds.
 Example output is shown below.